expo/expo/docs/pages/bare/existing-apps.md

 ## That's it!

 You're ready to go.
-Might I suggest checking out [expo-updates](/versions/latest/sdk/updates/)?
+You may also want to install expo-updates in your app to add support for over-the-air-updates.
+If so, follow the [installing expo-updates guide](/bare/installing-updates/) guide once you have installed react-native-unimodules.